pgitox/botterino/README.md

 This is useful for cases where
 1. You post manually and decide you would like bot to host
-2. Bot posts for you but crashes during hosting
+2. Bot posts for you but crashes during hosting for some reason

 #### Steps
 1. Will use the top round in rounds.yaml